parik-shit/RAG-on-Express/readme.md

 **Note:** The first time you run the project, it will download the necessary models from Ollama for the LLM and embeddings.
 This is a one-time setup process and may take some time depending on your internet connection.

 The time taken to start the local LLM will depend on your hardware configuration.
-It make take 1 - 3 min to start
+It may take 1 - 3 min to start.

-1. Ensure your virtual environment is activated or you can just install all the packages without making an environment.
+1. (optional, if you want to run only the python script and not the server) Ensure your virtual environment is activated or you can just install all the packages without making an environment.

 2. Run the main script with `python app.py -m <model_name> -p <path_to_documents>` to specify a model and the path to documents.
 If no model is specified, it defaults to [orca-mini](https://ollama.com/library/orca-mini).
 If no path is specified, it defaults to `Research` located in the repository for example purposes.
 3. Optionally, you can specify the embedding model to use with `-e <embedding_model_name>`.
 If not specified, it defaults to [nomic-embed-text](https://ollama.com/library/nomic-embed-text).